ManageIQ/manageiq-documentation/installing_on_red_hat_virtualization/_topics/installation.md

 ### Obtaining the Appliance

-After the image completes downloading, you are ready to upload the CloudForms appliance to your Red Hat Virtualization environment and create a virtual machine.
+After the image completes downloading, you are ready to upload the
+{{ site.data.product.title_short }} appliance to your Red Hat Virtualization environment and create a virtual machine.

 ### Uploading the Appliance to Red Hat Virtualization